 This token type is given to all users joining the Project Medici App.
 One user equals one vote.

 Collectively, the user tokens represent 50% of the DAO token pool, balancing the power of the investor class (via Investor Tokens).

-User tokens can neither be bought nor sold.
-They are granted when you join the app & are revoked if you ever delete your account.
+User tokens can neither be bought nor sold - known as "soulbound" in the Crypto space.
+They are granted when you join the app & are revoked if you ever leave the app.

 User tokens can be used to vote on company & product questions, and act as your membership for any Medici DAO events, or Sub-DAOs that you may join as a Medici User.